oxtoacart/pget/README.md

 ## Quick Start

-This quick start shows you how to get pget, download a file from two separate locations in parallel and pipe it into /tmp/downloaded_file.m4v.
+This quick start shows you how to get pget, download a file from two separate locations in parallel and pipe it into /tmp/downloaded_file.m4v, also checking to make sure that the downloaded file matches a SHA-256 checksum (hex encoded).

 From a UNIX shell: